LLNL/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

 .. c:macro:: SUNLogExtraDebug(logger, label, msg_txt, ...)

-   When extra debugging logging is enabled, this macro expands to a call to :c:func:`SUNLogger_QueueMsg` to log a debug message.
+   When extra debugging logging is enabled, this macro expands to a call to :c:func:`SUNLogger_QueueMsg` to log an extra debug message.
 Otherwise, this expands to nothing.

    :param logger: the :c:type:`SUNLogger` to handle the message.